-- wish to take courses which do not comprise a degree program.
+- wish to take courses which do not comprise a degree or certificate program.

 Admission to graduate study does not guarantee admission to an advanced degree program.
-The academic departments are responsible for the determination of admission to degree programs, but the Graduate College has final authority on the admission status of admitted students (unconditional or provisional).
-It is the responsibility of the department to send official notification of departmental action.
-Requests for non-degree enrollment are reviewed and acted upon by the Office of Admissions.
-Students may apply online or print an Admissions form and mail it to the Office of Admissions, GIL 002, Cedar Falls, IA 50614-0018.
+The academic departments are responsible for the determination of admission to degree programs.
+Students may apply online or print an Admissions form and mail it to the Office of Admissions, University of Northern Iowa, Cedar Falls, IA 50614-0018.

 Applications for Degree-Status admission and all credentials required for admission should be on file in the Office of Admissions at least one month before departmental review.
 Students must contact the academic department regarding application review deadlines.
 Application for non-degree status will be accepted up to five days prior to registration.

-International students should use the online International Application for Admission or request an application and instructions by contacting International Admissions, GIL 002, UNI, Cedar Falls, Iowa 50614-0018.
+International students should use the online International Application for Admission or request an application and instructions by contacting International Admissions, University of Northern Iowa, Cedar Falls, Iowa 50614-0018.
 Telephone: 319-273-5925.
 See this Information regarding individual department requirements for TOEFL/IELTS scores, letters of recommendation, and additional application materials required.
-The application fee for international students is $70.00 and must be submitted before the review process begins.
+The application fee for international students must be submitted before the review process begins.

 Information needed by international students to complete application:

-- - Educational background beginning at grade 9; dates of attendance, school level, school name and
+- Educational background beginning at grade 9; dates of attendance, school level, school name and school location.

 Completing the Application

-Type or print all information, particularly your name, so that there will be no misunderstanding.
-Your legal name should always be used.
+Always use your legal name.
 If any of your records appear under another name, give this name also.